 For eight long years under President Obama, American enterprises were forced to bear onerous corporate taxes.
 These taxes forced companies out of the country, stifled innovation, and cost North Carolina scores of jobs.
 I will support any and all cuts to the corporate tax rate to ensure Americans are not penalized for job creation or innovation.
 Additionally, the sky-high income tax rates Americans are forced to pay punish hard work and unfairly take away resources from middle-class North Carolinians who can put their earnings to better use.
 Cutting the income tax would let Americans invest in their families and their futures, instead of funding government programs that are clearly wasteful and do more harm than good.
 As your Congressman, I will do everything in my power to let North Carolinians keep more of their hard-earned dollars.

 As one of the biggest and most developed economies in the world, one would think that workers in the United States would be thriving.
-Unfortunately, poor negotiating in trade deals like the North American Free Trade Agreement (NAFTA) have left many of our most vulnerable citizens out to dry.
-Our economic partners know this: it’s why many countries have given up some of the concessions we gave them in the face of tariff threats.
+Unfortunately, poor negotiating in trade deals such as the North American Free Trade Agreement (NAFTA) have left many of our most vulnerable citizens out to dry.
+Our economic partners know this; it’s why many countries have given up some of the concessions we gave them in the face of tariff threats.
 Politicians should not engage with these dangerous trade agreements without pushing for the best deal possible for Americans.
 As your representative, I will support restructuring NAFTA into a better deal for our country, helping to ensure Americans can compete on a level playing field with Mexico and Canada.
 Our neighbors to the north and south negotiated NAFTA with the best interests of their citizens at heart; it’s time we did the same.

 I emphatically reject the TPP agreement because it is harmful to America and her workers.
 Contrary to the claims of many of its supporters and opponents, the TPP is not a free trade agreement.
 It is a promise to create more international bureaucracy and regulations that would act to suppress the potential of the American people.
 The TPP agreement was drawn up in the smoke-filled rooms that has become typical of the Washington swamp, free from the scrutiny of the American people.
-I will, however, support any attempts to renegotiate TPP in the open with the hopes of advancing an agenda that secures prosperity for North Carolinians.
+I will, however, support any attempts to renegotiate TPP in the open, with the hopes of advancing an agenda that secures prosperity for North Carolinians.

 Protecting the Unborn